 A Midterm Chat, more formally known as a “Small Group Instructional Diagnosis” (SGID), is a consensus-building process that enables instructors to gain insights into students' perceptions about the class and their learning.

-Midterm chats must take place between the 5th and 10th week of the semester.
-For Fall 2019, that puts the window for Midterm Chats between the weeks of September 16 and October 25.
+Midterm chats typically take place between the 5th and 10th week of the semester.
+Due to renovations, for Fall 2019 CTLT will offer Midterm Chats between the weeks of September 23 and October 25.
 This gives the instructor time to institute any changes s/he deems important as a result of insights gained through the process.
 Classroom Observations or Video (Ad)Vantage consultations are options for obtaining feedback during the other weeks of the semester.